AbdullahGM1/ros2_lidar_camera_fusion_with_detection/README.md

 ## Description

 This ROS2 package fuses 360-degree lidar and camera data for enhanced object tracking.
-It transforms lidar point clouds from the lidar frame to the camera frame and overlays the points within detected object bounding boxes onto the image.
-The system estimates 3D positions by averaging the point cloud (x, y, z) within each bounding box and publishing the points inside these bounding boxes as point cloud data.
+It transforms lidar point clouds from the lidar frame to the camera frame and overlays the points within the detected object bounding boxes onto the image.
+The system estimates 3D positions of the detected object by averaging the point cloud (x, y, z) within the bounding box.
+Also, publishing the points inside these bounding boxes as point cloud data.
 This enables real-time tracking and position estimation for multiple objects.

 ---